pjdauvert/mongoose-translation-plugin/docs/api.md

 }

 type TranslatorFunction = (translationParams: TranslatablePayload) => Promise<string[]>;

+class MyTranslator extends TranslationProvider {
+    public getTranslations: TranslatorFunction = async (payload) => {
+        // implement your own translation provider here }
+}

 ```

+Note that for compatibility reasons, the plugin options allow to pass an attribute `translator`, with a function of type `TranslatorFunction`.
+This is deprecated and will be removed in the next major version.

 Ensure that the language codes are supported by the translation provider.
-An example with Google Translate is given in the repository [here](https://github.com/pjdauvert/mongoose-translation-plugin/tree/main/src/examples/google-translate.ts).
+An example with Google Translate is given in the repository [here](https://github.com/pjdauvert/mongoose-translation-plugin/tree/main/src/examples/google.translator.ts).
+Another example with DeepL is given [here](https://github.com/pjdauvert/mongoose-translation-plugin/tree/main/src/examples/deepl.translator.ts).

 ## Added Attributes